-The rules tend to be loose on higher limit games, as opposed to $5 minimum bet games.
+The rules tend to be better on higher limit games, as opposed to $5 or $10 minimum bet games.
 That is not always true, but it is a good rule.
 The bigger the bankroll that you bring to Las Vegas, the better the blackjack game you will be able to play.
-A player that can afford to play $100 minimum blackjack will be able to play in most casinos’ high limit salons.
+A player that can afford to play $100 minimum blackjack will be able to play in most casinos’ high limit areas.
 These are luxury areas walled off from the rest of the casino.
-Comps are earned very fast in these areas, and many casinos offer additional services to high limit players.
-Players in high limit salons can enjoy six deck shoes with double anything, double after the split, surrender and resplit aces.
-The dealer will almost always stand on all 17’s in high limit six deck shoes.
+Comps are earned more quickly in these areas, and many casinos offer additional services to high limit players.
+Players in high limit areas sometimes can enjoy six deck shoes with double anything, double after split, surrender and resplit aces.
+The dealer will almost always stand on soft 17’s in high limit six deck shoes.

 Single deck blackjack is a poor game in most Las Vegas casinos.
 Most single deck games in Las Vegas pay 6-5 on blackjack, not the standard 3-2.
 A game that pays 6-5 should be avoided entirely, regardless of the number of decks.
 There are a handful of casinos that still offer a table or two of 3-2 single deck, but those places are not worth going out of your way to play.
 None tolerate play at other than low levels.
 Playable single deck games can still be found in greater Reno and in Wendover.